 Ruby went from humble beginnings as an obscure language to one of the most popular languages, largely because of the Rails framework and tremendous leadership from people like DHH, Wycats, Aaron Patterson, Jose Valim and a ton of other superstars.
 Run-away memory!
 The solution?
 Speed!
 You Could Have Invented Monads!
 (And Maybe You Already Have.)
 If you hadn't guessed, this is about monads as they appear in pure functional programming languages like Haskell.
 They are closely related to the monads of category theory, but are not exactly the same because Haskell doesn't enforce the identities satisfied by categorical monads.
 Writing introductions to monads seems to have developed into an industry.
 There's a gentle Introduction, a Haskell Programmer's introduction with the advice "Don't Panic", an introduction for the "Working Haskell Programmer" and countless others that introduce monads as everything from a type of functor to a type of space suit.

 But all of these introduce monads as something esoteric in need of explanation.
-But what I want to argue is that they aren't esoteric at all.
 Many of the problems that monads try to solve are related to the issue of side effects.
 Side Effects: Debugging Pure Functions In an imperative programming language such as C++, functions behave nothing like the functions of mathematics.
 F,g :: Float -> Float f',g' :: Float -> (Float,String) which implies that.